neoFrogmi/TIL/realm/android.md

  broadcastEvent : com.inzpiral.neofrogmi SYSTEM_TOMBSTONE
 ```

-This issue was happened on ExecutionView when a lot of IO operations are carried out using saveQuestions() method. **To solve this**, I've refactored some code that allow the code be more efficient and faster to be executed.
+This issue happened on a View when a lot of IO operations are carried out using saveQuestions() (Internal Method). **To solve this**, I've refactored some code that allow to be much more efficient and faster to be executed.
 This enhancement allows ExecutionView carry out less Realm IO operations and therefore, a better way to use the Native Heap.

-**In conclusion: ** to prevent the previous error, you must reduce the IO Realm operations per second and prefer use beginTransaction() - commitTransaction() with a lot of IO operations, instead use a beginTransaction() - commitTransaction() per operation.
+**Overall: ** to prevent the previous error, you must reduce the IO Realm operations per second and prefer use beginTransaction() - commitTransaction() with a lot of IO operations, instead use a beginTransaction() - commitTransaction() per operation.